Is it time to rebrand? Top reasons to make the change

 2. Alienating existing customers

 One of the toughest challenges in rebranding is winning over your current customers.
 Studies show that it takes between 5 and 7 impressions for a customer to remember a brand.
-Needless to say, getting them to forget the old and embrace the new can be daunting.
+Needless to say, when it comes to maintaining or boosting brand awareness, getting your audience to forget the old and embrace the new can be daunting.

 3. Ensuring brand consistency

-To combat this, meticulously map out every aspect of your brand and communication channels.
+To combat this, meticulously map out every aspect of your brand and communication channels, whether that’s your social media accounts or major marketing campaigns.
 Collaborate with your marketing teams to ensure nothing is overlooked.
 Even better, why not compile everything into a unified document that everyone can reference throughout the transition?

 4. Managing perceptions – internally and externally